 Three miles with 750′ ascent using trails 3, 7, 17, 1, and back on 3.
 This one may be short, but it’s a tough one.
 Race #5 starts like race #1 but turns on the Summit Trail from the Arboretum for a half-mile climb with over 400′ of vert.
-Celebrate the race at the Emerald City Trail Series party at Public House after finishing.
+Celebrate the race at the Emerald City Trail Series at the finish lines with a food cart and beverages.

 Race Day Details

 No parking at North or West Trailhead.
 All participants will park on the road past the North Trailhead parking lot.
 Follow the road to the Horse Arena for parking (opposite end of the park from the Arboretum).
 A parking permit is required.